margarethilliard/lemaylab_MAG_reconstruction/README.md

 # Lemay Lab MAG reconstruction pipeline (Snakemake)

 A reproducible Snakemake workflow for MAG reconstruction from FL100 cleaned reads and contigs.
-This repository was originally developed by Nithya K Kumar for metagenomic read preprocessing, and was modified by Margaret A. Hilliard using the [SnakeMAGs](https://github.com/Nachida08/SnakeMAGs) framework.
+This repository was originally developed by Nithya K Kumar for metagenomic read preprocessing, and was modified by Margaret A. Hilliard using parts of the [SnakeMAGs](https://github.com/Nachida08/SnakeMAGs) framework.
 The original analysis repository can be found [here](https://github.com/margarethilliard/VB12-analysis).
-Metagenomic sequence pre-processing steps were run previously to generate input files, that repository can be found [here](https://github.com/dglemay/ARG_metagenome).
+Metagenomic sequence pre-processing steps were run previously to generate input files, and that repository can be found [here](https://github.com/dglemay/ARG_metagenome).

 ---

 ## Overview
 This pipeline streamlines the reconstruction of MAGs from cleaned reads and contigs.
 It performs binning, quality control and filtering, taxonomic classification and an abundance calculation in a reproducible and modular framework.

 **Core features:**
 - Automated workflow management using **Snakemake**